 The soil retention panels (item 1, fig. 12) prevent soil from flowing into the wheelings from the openers.
 Vertical adjustment is provided to allow the panels to be raised / lowered to match wheel height.
 To adjust the height, loosen the screws (item 2, fig. 12) and raise / lower the leg (item 3, fig. 12) to the required position.
+The front of the panels should be set slightly wider than the rear, causing the soil to converge as it approaches the moulding board.

-Adjustable Moulding Board
+Adjustable Moulding Board (Hood)

 The adjustable moulding board (item 1, fig. 13) is mounted to the rear of the planter via the parallel linkage arms (item 2, fig. 13).
 The pressure exerted by the board is controlled from the touch-screen terminal.
-In manual mode, the board will rest on the bed under its own weight (float) and the parallel linkage rams (item 3, fig. 13) will open and close freely as the moulding board rises and falls.
+In manual mode, the board will rest on the bed under its own weight (float) and the ram(s) (item 3, fig. 13) will open and close freely as the moulding board rises and falls.
 In automatic mode, additional hydraulic pressure is added to the moulding board by the accumulator (item 1, fig. 14) and pressure transducer circuit (item 2, fig 14).
 For hydraulic pressure adjustment see 'Moulding Board Pressure' in the TOUCH-SCREEN OPERATION section of this handbook.